The Best Compact Guitar Multi Effects Pedals

 Best Guitar Multi Effects Pedal Selection Methodology

-We decided that we're going to limit this guide to floor-based multi-effects units, and we also deliberately included only those with different effect types/blocks.
-For this November 2018 update, we ended up with a total of 25 multi-effects pedals in our database.
-All of the most recent and relevant reviews, ratings, forum discussions, and expert opinions were fed into the Gearank algorithm, which gave us the scores that we used to narrow down the list to just the top 10 - over 6,800 sources were analyzed during this process.
+We limited the scope of this guide to floor-based multi-effects units, and we also only included only those with different effect types/blocks excluding those which have only variations of the same base effect such as multiple modulation effects.
+For this July 2020 update, we ended up with a total of 31 multi-effects pedals on our short-list which you can see in our database.
+All of the most recent relevant reviews, ratings, forum discussions, and expert opinions were fed into the Gearank algorithm, which gave us the scores that we used to narrow down the list to just the top picks - over 9,500 sources were analyzed during this process.
 We then selected the highest rated options in two categories: compact multi-effects pedals (since many are looking for them), and medium to large size ones to recommend above.
-For more information about this process see How Gearank Works.
+For more information about our methods see How Gearank Works.